ionic-team/vscode-ionic/roadmap.md

 - (bug) Bug capturing of inspection with telemetry reporting on exception
 - (bug) On a new project - see if it can be built in current directory otherwise git history is messed up when it moves the folder.

-## Docs

-- (docs) Record video of previewing in editor
-- (docs) Video of splash screen and icon assets

 ## Support For NX

 - (bug) Package reconciliation (from root and project)